-To improve the quality of sound produced by the orchestra, the Group has an Instrument Reserve which continues to acquire fine instruments.
+To improve the quality of sound produced by the orchestra, the Group has an Instrument Reserve which will continue to acquire fine instruments.
 The Group also supports musicians who wish to acquire fine instruments independently.
-Instrument Reserve funds were utilised to acquire three significant instruments, one cello and two violins, during the financial year.

 Acoustic Improvement Sydney Opera House